|Focus area||2030 Targets|

 - Employment: We support education and training programs that may help community members find employment with Cenovus or another company

-- Investment: We support a range of organizations focused on the needs that are important to each of our local communities
+- Investment: We support a range of organizations focused on the needs that are important to each of our local communities and have launched a 5-year, $50 million initiative to build much-needed new homes in the First Nations and Métis communities closest to our oil sands operations

 - Business: Whenever possible, we include local Indigenous-owned businesses in our supply chain.